narration-sd/sanity-astro-preview/apps/example/README.md

 To run the preview demo, use `npm run dev` or `npm run preview` depending on whether you've built, and select the **_React Preview with Kit_** button at the top of the page.

-There will be a movie available on Slack to see how this would appear and operate, before you might work up this example yourself.
+There's a movie available on Slack, [here](https://sanity-io-land.slack.com/archives/C04B7GG8YNQ/p1698305553712789), to see how this would appear and operate, before you might work up this example yourself.

 ## islands-nanostores demo